EmeryCSI/csi248f24-csi248-ga1-expo-setup-CSI-248F24_GA1_Expo_Setup/README.md

 1. Add a Skills component that takes an array of skills as props
 2. Add a reset button to the Counter component
-3. Try combining props and state in a new component
-4. Add a toggle button that shows/hides contact information

 ## Key Takeaways